ZubairImtiaz3/ZubairImtiaz3/README.md

 I'm a 21-year-old Frontend Engineer based in Pakistan, and I'm passionate about crafting digital solutions.

 - Transitioning into full-stack development, Quickly adapting backend technologies and expanding skillset.
-- Currently dedicated to [Trade Ease](https://trade-ease.vercel.app/).
-A full-stack business management, invoicing, and sales analytics app.
+- Currently dedicated to [GitIssuefy](https://git-issuefy.vercel.app/).
+A web app that tracks new issues in your favorite open-source projects based on your selected labels and notifies you through discord.
 - Check out my first Chrome extension [Contentify](https://contentify-in.vercel.app/).
 Automates LinkedIn scrolling, and scrapes content by keywords.

 ## 📦 Toolbox